Simple transitive $2$-representations of Soergel bimodules for finite Coxeter types: Introduction

 as we show in Proposition \ref{prop:main-theorem-prop2}.
 (Note that the bicategory $\cBH$ in that proposition, which will be defined in \eqref{def:Cdbicomodules}, is graded biequivalent to $\big(\cEnd_{\ccSH}(\mathbf{C}_{\mathcal{H}})\big)^{\mathrm{op}}$ by Corollary \ref{cor:End-Bicomod}.)

 Along the way, we also show several results that are interesting in their own right, e.g. the aforementioned fact that $\Cd\in\mathcal{H}$ is a separable Frobenius algebra in $\cSH$.
-In order to achieve this, we prove in Proposition \ref{prop:Frobenius} that the underlying algebra $\mathsf{B}$ of $\mathbf{C}_{\mathcal{H}}$ is a finite dimensional, positively graded, weakly symmetric Frobenius algebra of graded length $2\mathbf{a}$, where $\mathbf{a}$ is the value of Lusztig's $\mathbf{a}$-function on $\mathcal{H}$.
+In order to achieve this, we prove in Proposition \ref{prop:Frobenius} that the underlying algebra $\mathsf{B}$ of $\mathbf{C}_{\mathcal{H}}$ is a finite dimensional positively graded weakly symmetric Frobenius algebra of graded length $2\mathbf{a}$, where $\mathbf{a}$ is the value of Lusztig's $\mathbf{a}$-function on $\mathcal{H}$.
 In certain cases $\mathsf{B}$ is known to be symmetric, see Remark \ref{remark:symmetric}.
 However, we do not know if $\mathsf{B}$ is symmetric in general.

-\textbf{Acknowledgments.} All computer assisted calculations in this paper were done using SAGEMath.
+\textbf{Acknowledgments.} All computer assisted calculations in this paper were done using SageMath.

 We thank Ben Elias, Meinolf Geck, Matt Hogancamp, Hankyung Ko, Raphael Rouquier and Geordie Williamson for stimulating discussions and helpful exchanges of emails.
-D.T. would also like to thank Ben Elias for his mellifluous influence which is hardly superfluous.
+D.T. would also like to thank Ben Elias for mellifluous influence which is hardly superfluous.
+We thank the referee for a very careful reading of the paper and many helpful comments.

-Significant parts of this research were done when all the authors met at the University of Z{\"urich} in September 2018, at Uppsala University in April 2019 and at the University of East Anglia in July 2019.
+Significant parts of this research were done when all the authors met at the University of Z{\"u}rich in September 2018, at Uppsala University in April 2019 and at the University of East Anglia in July 2019.
 Hospitality and support of these universities are gratefully acknowledged.

 M.M. was supported in part by Funda\c{c}{\~a}o para a Ci\^{e}ncia e a Tecnologia (Portugal), projects UID/MAT/04459/2013 (Center for Mathematical Analysis, Geometry and Dynamical Systems - CAMGSD) and PTDC/MAT-PUR/31089/2017 (Higher Structures and Applications).
 Vo.Ma. is partially supported by the Swedish Research Council and G{\"o}ran Gustafsson Stiftelse.
 Va.Mi. is partially supported by EPSRC grant EP/S017216/1, which also funded the workshop at UEA in July 2019.
-D.T. is supported by SAGEMath.
-X.Z. is supported by G{\"o}ran Gustafsson Stiftelse.
+D.T. is supported by SageMath.
+X.Z. is supported by G{\"o}ran Gustafsson Stiftelse and National Natural Science Foundation of China (Grant No.12101422).